iutzeler/skwdro/doc/wdro.rst

 They are appealing for their apparent simplicity, and because a lot of commonly used divergences in other fields, such as statistics, admit this representation.
 E.g., for the :math:`KL`-divergence :math:`\phi(s)=\begin{cases}s\log(s) - s + 1 & \text{if } s\ge 0\\ +\infty & \text{otherwise}\end{cases}`, for total variation :math:`\phi(s)=\begin{cases}(s-1)^2 & \text{if } s\ge 0\\ +\infty & \text{otherwise}\end{cases}`.
 See [#KSW24]_ §2.2 for a detailed explanation of the ambiguity sets related to these divergences.

+..
 Fortunately, there so happens to exist a recent line of work aiming to engineer those ambiguity sets in a real-world setting, head of which is a python library called `python-dro <https://python-dro.org/>`__.
+..
 We encourage curious users to take a look at `their implementation of some problems <https://python-dro.org/tutorials/linear_fdro.html>`__ using this framework.
+Fortunately, there exist a recent line of work aiming to engineer those ambiguity sets in practice.
+For a general setting, have a look to the python library called `python-dro <https://python-dro.org/>`__.
+For Wasserstein-DRO, you are in good place, see below.

 .. note:: About :math:`\phi`-divergences.